Video game predicts Super Bowl winner - Gadget

 - WATCH: Leveraging the game-changing impact of the FieldSENSE™ Gameplay System, Madden NFL 23 predicts Jalen Hurts to deliver a Super Bowl MVP worthy performance leading the Eagles to a second Super Bowl victory, defeating the Kansas City Chiefs 31 to 17 in Super Bowl LVII.
 Check out the full story in this new video featuring Chad “Ochocinco” Johnson on the Madden NFL website and share if EA got it right.

-- Tuesday, February 7: Madden NFL 23 players can engage with a special Ultimate Team™ program for Black History Month that highlights the impact and journeys of Black NFL players like Warrick Dunn, Anquan Boldin, Cameron Jordan, Shaquille Leonard and Will Gholston who have excelled on and off the field.
+- Tuesday,7 February: Madden NFL 23 players can engage with a special Ultimate Team™ program for Black History Month that highlights the impact and journeys of Black NFL players like Warrick Dunn, Anquan Boldin, Cameron Jordan, Shaquille Leonard and Will Gholston who have excelled on and off the field.
 Players can earn free rewards and learn about Warrick Dunn Charities through a QR code in the game.